This article originally appeared on Noisey UK.

 Noisey: You travelled from the US just for Euroheedfest?

-Neil: Well, I'm here for a few weeks but this is the centrepiece, yeah.
+Neil: Well, I'm here for a few weeks but this is the centerpiece, yeah.

 That's quite the trip.

-Well a lot of people come from around the world to Heedfest in Deyton, Ohio every year.
-I'm just returning the favour.
+Well a lot of people come from around the world to Heedfest in Dayton, Ohio every year.
+I'm just returning the favor.